apache/flink-web/docs/content/posts/2026-02-01-community-update.md

 As usual this update will summarise what has happened in the previous month (January).

 * The previous month has seen the connector parent v2 being released, the long awaited connector parent brought up to date and flink v2 ready.
 * The AWS connectors have been enhanced and are about to be released for Flink v1 and v2.
+  * Version 5.1 [fixes](https://github.com/apache/flink-connector-aws/pull/193) a data loss issue for DynamoDB Streams and Kinesis Source which was caused when a job restarts from a inflight shard rotation / split during checkpoints.
+  * Version 6.0 introduces [support](https://github.com/apache/flink-connector-aws/pull/219) for the ShardFilter API for DynamoDB Streams source, improving efficiency and responsiveness when processing data from DynamoDB Streams.
 * An interesting discussion in the Flink dev connector Slack channel highlighted that Python connectors are in the Flink core repository, but the rest of the connector code is in their own connector specific repository.
 * Flink HTTP connector, addressed all outstanding raised PRs.
 Preparing for releasing it.
 * Flink Kafka connector had quite a busy month with around 10 commits going in.
 The most interesting were: